Acquired human cytomegalovirus

 Chickenpox and herpes zoster are due, respectively, to primary and reactivated infection by varicella-zoster virus, a human herpes virus.

 After primary varicella-zoster virus infection, the virus becomes latent in the sensory root ganglia.
-As immunity, particularly cellular immunity, wanes with age or disease, the virus reactivates, replicates in the dorsal root ganglia, and may travel down the sensory nerve to infect the skin in the dermatome innervated by the nerve, resulting in herpes zoster (51).
+As immunity, particularly cellular immunity, wanes with age or disease, the virus reactivates, replicates in the dorsal root ganglia, and may travel down the sensory nerve to infect the skin in the dermatome innervated by the nerve, resulting in herpes zoster (58).
 In acute zoster, a hemorrhagic inflammation involving the dorsal root ganglia and nerve can be seen.
-In patients with postherpetic neuralgia, fibrosis and cell loss in the dorsal root ganglion with loss of myelin occur (69).
+In patients with postherpetic neuralgia, fibrosis and cell loss in the dorsal root ganglion with loss of myelin occur (80).
 Occasionally, the immune response is able to abort the cutaneous lesions but not the dorsal root ganglia virus replication with subsequent inflammation, necrosis, and fibrosis of the ganglia.
-In this setting, the patient may present with radicular pain without the skin lesions (zoster sine herpete) (25).
-Varicella-zoster virus DNA has also been detected in human nodose and celiac ganglion of the autonomic nervous system, raising the possibility that varicella-zoster virus reactivation from autonomic ganglia may cause visceral disease (23).
+In this setting, the patient may present with radicular pain without the skin lesions (zoster sine herpete) (31).
+Varicella-zoster virus DNA has also been detected in human nodose and celiac ganglion of the autonomic nervous system (29).

 Chickenpox is a highly contagious disease of childhood with a peak incidence in the Spring in temperate climates.
 Prior to the availability of the chicken pox vaccine in 1995, approximately 4 million cases occurred yearly in the United States.
 Since then, the incidence has fallen by over 80% per the Centers for Disease Control and Monitoring.